Yankees bolster outfield, acquire veteran Austin Slater from the White Sox

-CHICAGO (AP) — Austin Slater is heading to the New York Yankees.
+CHICAGO (AP) — Austin Slater is heading to the New York Yankees, giving them another right-handed bat they can plug into a part-time role down the stretch.

-The Yankees have a pressing need to bolster their outfield ranks with star Aaron Judge out indefinitely while dealing with a flexor strain in his right elbow.
+New York had a pressing need to bolster its outfield ranks with star slugger Aaron Judge sidelined by a flexor strain in his right elbow.

+“Really excited about the move," manager Aaron Boone said before Wednesday night's game against Tampa Bay at Yankee Stadium.
+“Talked about it over the recent weeks — just getting more roster flexibility, complementary guys.”

+Boone said Slater was traveling from Chicago to New York and there was an “outside chance” he would arrive in time to be active Wednesday night.

 The 32-year-old Slater hit .236 with five homers and 11 RBIs in 51 games with the White Sox this season.
 He has an .859 OPS against left-handed pitching.